 It wasn’t until Brendan Rodgers arrived that Henderson was played in a more central role, roaming from midfield ahead of Gerrard and using his energetic style to full effect.
 That was, until Klopp somewhat debatably converted Henderson to a holding midfield role up until the middle of last season.

 Fabinho’s arrival and eventual influence in midfield encouraged Henderson to ask Klopp to play him in the more box-to-box role again.
-A goal and an assist as a substitute in that role at Southampton did his chances no harm.
-He repeated the feat against the same opposition earlier this month after returning to his more favoured role following a stint back in the holding role during a lenghy Fabinho absence.
+A goal and an assist as a substitute in that role at Southampton on February 1 did his chances no harm.
+He repeated the feat against the same opposition earlier this month after returning to his more favoured role following a stint back in the holding role during a lengthy Fabinho absence.

 Ironically, it was that spell without Fabinho from November to January that saw Henderson back in the holding role, and arguably playing the best football of his Liverpool career.
 The player himself admitted he had been watching Fabinho to pick up tips.
 Perhaps that desire to learn, coupled with his determination to ensure the title does not elude him this season is what inspired him.

-“Hendo is exceptionally important, and not just for footballing reasons,” said Klopp last week, the manager never shy of praising his captain’s influence in the dressing room and at Melwood, the club’s training ground.
+“Hendo is exceptionally important, and not just for footballing reasons,” said Klopp in March, the manager never shy of praising his captain’s influence in the dressing room and at Melwood, the club’s training ground.

-Lifting the title is the number one focus this season, and the captain is setting the standard after coming so close last season in the Premier League.
+Lifting the title was always the number one focus this season, and the captain is setting the standard after coming so close last season in the Premier League.

-According to those inside the club, Henderson absolutely refuses to allow any talk of the title around Melwood, and recently he showed this publicly when Sadio Mane was asked a question on the subject in a post-match interview alongside his captain.
+According to those inside the club, Henderson steadfastly refused to allow any talk of the title around Melwood this year, and before the break showed this publicly when Sadio Mané was asked a question on the subject in a post-match interview alongside his captain.

 Henderson is the only player remaining at the club from the 2013/14 season, and the heartbreaking manner in which that ended, so he, more than most, has reason to ensure focus remains and nothing distracts this squad.